glenux/draft-vitreous/README.md

 Vitreous is an URL shortener written in Crystal.

-For now, It is a toy project to improve author's skills with the language and various libraries. **It is not supposed to work (yet).
+For now, It is a toy project to improve author's skills with the language and its various libraries. **It is not supposed to work (yet).
 Please don't use it in production.** :warning:

 ## Usage